TravorLZH/travorlzh.github.io/_posts/2023-04-07-jacobian-theta-functions-foundation.md

 \operatorname{dn}(u)={\vartheta_4\over\vartheta_3}\cdot{\vartheta_3(u/\vartheta_3^2)\over\vartheta_4(u/\vartheta_3^2)}.\tag{36}
 $$

-This indicates that identities of Jacobian elliptic functions can be transformed to identities of theta functions.
+This indicates that identities of Jacobian elliptic functions can be transformed into identities of theta functions.
 For example, plugging (33) into the relation $k^2+k'^2=1$, we have

 $$
 \vartheta_2^4+\vartheta_4^4=\vartheta_3^4.\tag{37}